 GeoAdvice Engineering Inc. was retained to perform a preliminary hydraulic assessment for the SSUEA Lands.
-The Hydraulic Capacity and Modeling Analysis - Stittsville South Urban Expansion Area Development (GeoAdvice Hydraulic Analysis) prepared by GeoAdvice Engineering Inc. dated August 2024 is enclosed in Appendix C.1 for reference.
+The Hydraulic Capacity and Modeling Analysis - Stittsville South Urban Expansion Area Development (GeoAdvice Hydraulic Analysis) prepared by GeoAdvice Engineering Inc. dated Januar7 2025 is enclosed in Appendix C.1 for reference.
 This report is prepared for the SSUEA (W-4) and also considered the southeast parcel in the potable water servicing strategy.

 The sizing of the trunk watermain infrastructure was considered in the GeoAdvice Hydraulic Analysis.
-Updated boundary conditions will be provided within the forthcoming Functional Servicing Report and the overall distribution network will be assessed at the detailed design stage.
+The overall distribution network will be assessed at the detailed design stage.